 Other Relevant Metrics

 Recall that we earlier discussed occupancy rate, which is an exceedingly important metric.
 Obviously, a chronically low occupancy rate signals a mismatch between supply and demand.
 Clearly, if you want to increase the occupancy rate, you will have to take some action.
-For example, you could lower the rates you charge, or convert some guest rooms for other revenue-generating purposes.
-Alternatively, you might increase room demand with extra incentives, such as offering reward points or adding free high-value amenities.
+For example, you could lower rates or convert some guest rooms into other revenue-generating purposes.
+Alternatively, you might increase room demand with extra incentives.
+For example, you can offer reward points or add free high-value amenities.

 Average Daily Room Rate (ADR)

 This is another metric we touched upon earlier.
 Naturally, you want a high ADR and one that increases over time.
 That is, a rising ADR shows that your hotel is earning more revenues from the rooms you rent out.
-Clearly, one of your goals is to boost ADR by increasing price per room.
-Therefore, you should explore tactics such as cross-sale promotions, upselling, and free offers such as a complimentary massage.
+Of course, one of your goals is to boost ADR by increasing price per room.
+For this reason, you should explore tactics such as cross-sale promotions, upselling, and free offers such as a complimentary massage.
 Of course, a strong economy is a key determinant of ADR.
 Importantly, you can compare ADRs of different hotels only if they share similar characteristics, like size, location and amenities.